Panthers to Face Youngstown State at 11 a.m. Monday, Nov. 14

-Carmen Bruce enters her third season on the Pitt bench where she serves as assistant coach and recruiting coordinator.
-This will be her eighth season alongside head coach Suzie McConnell-Serio.
+Carmen Bruce enters her fourth season on the Pitt sideline where she serves as assistant coach and recruiting coordinator.
+This will be her ninth season alongside head coach Suzie McConnell-Serio.

 Prior to transferring to Duquesne, Bruce was a two-year starter at Georgetown.
 She averaged 7.4 points and 4.2 rebounds, which included 16 games in double figures over her two seasons in Washington, D.C.